 Replace Into - MySql Query

-- Try to insert the new row into the table
+- Try to insert the new row into TABLE

-- While the insertion fails because a duplicate-key error occurs for a primary key or unique index:
+- While the insertion fails because a duplicate-key error (primary key)

-- Delete from the table the conflicting row that has the duplicate key value
+- DELETE conflicting row that had duplicate key value from TABLE

 Syntac ::